 Philip answered Him,

-Philip responds purely on the horizontal level.
+Philip responded purely on the horizontal level.
 His concern was only what the marketplace could do about the situation.
 It did not occur to him that Jesus could solve the problem.

 “Two hundred denarii worth of bread is not sufficient for them,

-A silver denarius was a Roman coin about a day’s wage for an individual so the total amount was quite a sum of money.
-This would be about 8 months of wages.
-Philip’s calculation was that it was impossible to meet the need for food.
-Philip saw the situation as hopeless because he only looked at the situation from human viewpoint.
-If we only look within ourselves we do not learn to trust God’s provisions, which come without human resource.
+A silver denarius was a Roman coin worth about a day’s wage for an individual, so the total amount was quite a sum of money.
+This would have been about eight months’ worth of wages.
+Philip’s calculation was that it would be impossible to meet the need for food.
+Philip saw the situation as hopeless because he looked at the situation from only a human viewpoint.
+If we look only within ourselves we do not learn to trust God’s provisions, which come without human resource.